Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for workers injured on the job.
-Coverage amounts depend on state requirements.
+- Workers' Compensation Insurance: Required for businesses with employees, covering medical expenses and lost wages for work-related injuries.

 Training Certifications